nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Steps 1a1-1a2 are repeated until the data entered are correct.

         Use case ends.

+* 2a.
+ClientGrid detects that the buyer/ seller already exists in the client book

+    * 2a1.
+ClientGrid informs the real estate agent that the buyer/ seller already exists in the client book and does not add the duplicate buyer/ seller.

+      Use case ends.

 **Use case: UC2 - Delete Client (Buyer or Seller)**